IRC-SPHERE/tsch-simulator/README.md

 The energy levels, energy efficiency and adaptive scheduling functionality are added in the subsequent paper:

 [2] Xenofon Fafoutis, Atis Elsts, George Oikonomou, Robert Piechocki and Ian Craddock.
-Adaptive Static Scheduling IEEE 802.15.4 TSCH Networks.
-In Proceedings of the 4th IEEE World Forum on Internet of Things (IEEE WF-IoT), Singapore, Singapore, February 2018.
+Adaptive Static Scheduling in IEEE 802.15.4 TSCH Networks.
+In Proceedings of the 4th IEEE World Forum on Internet of Things (IEEE
+WF-IoT), Singapore, Singapore, February 2018.

 ## Acknowledgments ##